SASWAT6768/RTOS/Assignment-1/Readme.md

 I created one executibe (./a.out) with gcc for single client after that for having N client connections I executed ./a.out (N-1) times using "parallel -j (N-1)" command .
 I measured all the processing times in nanosecs while sending "hello" from one client .

+NOTE:- This time is the time required by the server to initialise memory space to 0 and to do a simple addition .